wttech/gradle-aem-plugin/README.md

 Synchronized file containing node types, later used when building CRX packages is placed at path [*[aem/]gradle/package/nodetypes.export.cnd*](https://github.com/Cognifide/gradle-aem-multi/blob/master/aem/gradle/package/nodetypes.export.cnd).
 Remember to save this file in VCS, so that CRX package validation will not fail on e.g CI server where AEM instance could be not available.

-To disable automatic synchronization of node types file, simply set property `package.nodeTypesSync=false` or more generally `offline=true` (useful for CI builds).
+To configure node types synchronization behavior, use property `package.nodeTypesSync=<option>`.
+Available options: *when_missing* (default, sync only if file *nodetypes.export.cnd* does not exist), *always*, *never*.

-To disable using fallback node types, simply set property `package.nodeTypesFallback=false` (might be useful to explicitly show error when node types are not configured yet).
+To disable using fallback node types, simply set property `package.nodeTypesFallback=false` (might be useful to explicitly show error when node types are not yet synchronized or provided manually).

+Package validation report is saved at path relative to project building CRX package: *build/aem/packageCompose/OAKPAL_OPEAR/report.json*.

 ##### Including additional OSGi bundle into CRX package